UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/alignment.md

 To align any reads, we first need to download the appropriate (i.e.  latest) genome \& then we can build the index to enable fast searching via the Burrows-Wheeler Transform.
 Like we’ve seen in the previous sections, our reads today come from the nematode or Roundworm (*Caenorhabditis elegans*).

 **Note**: If you want the full genome sequence you can use the command-line program `wget` to download the *C. elegans* genome sequence.
-If `wget` doesnt work for you, you can always you can always redownload the genome (like you can do with all model genomes) by opening Firefox & head to [ftp://ftp.ensembl.org/pub/release-90/fasta/caenorhabditis_elegans/](ftp://ftp.ensembl.org/pub/release-90/fasta/caenorhabditis_elegans/).
+If `wget` doesn't work for you, you can always you can always re-download the genome (like you can do with all model genomes) by opening Firefox & head to [ftp://ftp.ensembl.org/pub/release-90/fasta/caenorhabditis_elegans/](ftp://ftp.ensembl.org/pub/release-90/fasta/caenorhabditis_elegans/).

-For todays tutorial, we've given you just the sequence of chrI.
+For today's tutorial, we've given you just the sequence of chrI.
 It may have been accidentally saved as the file `WGS` so if you have a file called `WGS` and can't see this file call an instructor over.

 ```